iamkroot/ilc-scraper/README.md

 * All the videos are available as HLS Streams, which are downloaded using `ffmpeg`.

 * The fuzzy search for matching the course names works using [`difflib`](https://docs.python.org/3/library/difflib.html) module.
 For the first time when the course URL is specified, it is added to a local database, along with its full name.
 These full names are then compared against the given query and the most similar full name is chosen.

+* The GUI is made using [Gooey](https://github.com/chriskiehl/Gooey), which makes it dead simple to convert CLI Python apps to full featured GUIs.

 ## Help
 ### Specifying Ranges